shward/forticlient/README.md

 The Forticlient Windows package was built based on the Nullsoft Scriptable Installer System (https://sourceforge.net/projects/nsis/).
 The first package was produced using version 3.06 of the NSIS software.

 WARNING: This is an ugly hack.
 I am not a Windows installer expert.
 This is the result of a few hours of using Google and a few failures using other installer packages.
-That said, this process works and you get a Forticlient installer with your confiugration pre-insalled.
+That said, this process works and you get a Forticlient installer with your configuration pre-insalled.

 Prerequisites for building: